 Step 1: Determine the mean

-To find the mean, add up all the scores, then divide them by the number of scores.
+To find the mean, sum up all values x, and divide them by the number of values n.

 To determine the deviations from the mean, subtract the mean from each score.